This leaflet gives a brief overview of the spleen and its functions.

 Where is the spleen found?

-The spleen is found on the left side of your body, behind the stomach on a level with the 9th to 11th ribs.
+The spleen is found on the upper left side of your body, behind the stomach on a level with the 9th to 11th ribs.
 It is similar in structure to a lymph node and is the largest lymphatic organ in the body.
 The spleen contains two main types of tissue - white pulp and red pulp.
 White pulp is material which is part of the immune system (lymphatic tissue) mainly made up of white blood cells.
 Red pulp is made up of blood-filled cavities (venous sinuses) and splenic cords.
 Splenic cords are special tissues which contain different types of red and white blood cells.

 What does the spleen do?

 Blood flows into the spleen where it enters the white pulp.
-Here, white blood cells called B and T cells screen the blood flowing through.
+Here, infection-fighting white blood cells called B and T cells screen the blood flowing through.
 T cells help to recognise invading germs such as bacteria and viruses (pathogens) that might cause illness and then attack them.
 B cells make antibodies that help to stop infections from taking hold.

 Blood also enters red pulp.
 Red pulp has three main functions:

 - It removes old and damaged red blood cells.
 Red blood cells have a lifespan of about 120 days.
 After this time they stop carrying oxygen effectively.
 Special cells called macrophages break down these old red blood cells.
 Haemoglobin is a chemical which carries oxygen.
 It is found within the cells and is also broken down and then recycled.
-See separate leaflet called Hereditary Spherocytosis as an example of a condition with abnormal red blood cells.
+See the separate leaflet called Hereditary Spherocytosis as an example of a condition with abnormal red blood cells.